Sabadios/Cherry/README.md

 * Updates:
   * May 13th 2014 - We applied for Maven Central hosting!
   * May 14th 2014 - Maven Central repository hosting and deployments granted!
+  * May 15th 2014 - Externalized Mongo and Hazelcast configurations.
+Heading for a build for Maven Central.